Skip to main content

 Do You Need To Hire A Trademark Attorney For This Process?

 At this stage, you might think that your best option to avoid a legal nightmare would be to hire a trademark attorney for a little help and guidance.
 Couldn’t they help ensure that your mark isn’t too similar and guarantee a successful registration?
+This is a great idea if you have the time and budget, but…

 The Differences Between A Trademark And Domain Name

 It’s easy to get trademarks and domains confused.
-One of the most common misconceptions is that the two or somehow linked.
+One of the most common misconceptions is that the two are always closely linked.
 It’s important to note that registering a trademark does not provide you with rights to domain names.
 Similarly, owning a domain name doesn’t provide you with the legal trademark.
 Obtaining a domain or a unique website name is a completely different process.
 Although, searching for domain names with an identical and similar use is a smart preliminary step as part of trademark research.

 Creative designer team trademark screening meeting and brainstorming